+Then open the tallest faucets first (the ones that are farthest from the meter) and then go down to the basement or utility room.
+When you turn on the laundry faucet, usually the lowest in the house, the whole house drains into the bathtub.
 Don't forget to open the keys to the outer sill and pull the toilet chain on your way.
 To fill the chambers with air, you need to completely drain the water from your plumbing system.
 As the pipes drain, so does the water in the air chambers.

 The first step is to close the main water supply valve.
 Then turn on all the faucets in the house and flush all the toilets.
 Turn on the lowest faucet (s) (hot and cold) in the house, or a drainage system, if you have one, and all the water will flow out of the pipes.
 Don't forget to turn on the washing machine (turn it hot to open the hot and cold valves) and the dishwasher for a few moments to make sure the pipes are also completely drained.
-It has fittings that screw onto a faucet, toilet, or appliance hose, and an air chamber made with a diaphragm or piston in a sealed chamber.
+If you have a water hammer problem, you can cure it by turning off the water behind the flooded chamber, opening the offending tap, and allowing it to drain completely.

 Once all of the water is drained from the chamber, air will refill it and restore its cushion.
 To do this, you will need to remove any plumbing fixtures where water hammer is taking place.
 Trim drywall around water supply valves to access wall pipes.
 Loosen up any couplers with an adjustable wrench and slide out any valves, ferrule, and couplers from copper tubing.
 Cut an 18-inch copper pipe that matches with diameter of copper pipe from wall with a pipe cutter.